planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Often, you might have an SLD saved as a text file (downloaded, in-house, external application, etc.)
+If you have a style file saved as a text file, it is easy to load it into GeoServer.
+We will now load the YSLD styles saved in the workshop styles folder.

-If this si the case, it is easy to load it into GeoServer.
-We will now load the saved styles provided in the workshop styles folder.
+Note: The procedure for loading SLD files is exactly the same.

-    Navigate back to the Styles page by clicking on Styles under Data on the left side of the page.
+Navigate back to the Styles page by clicking Styles under Data on the left side of the page.

-    Click on Add a new style.
+Click Add a new style.

 --------------------------------------------------